 This Class I bike path, also called Sonoma City Trail, is a rails-to-trails conversion of the route that the Sonoma Valley Railroad Company once used to roll through the town of Sonoma.
 It runs about a mile from Highway 12 through neighborhoods and fields, past the home of General Mariano Vallejo at Sonoma State Historical Park and Depot Park Museum, ending at Fourth Street East, where you'll find Sebastiani Winery.

-Continue past Sebastiani’s renowned Cherryblock Cabernet Sauvignon vineyard on quiet Lovall Valley Road, and you’ll find street signs pointing the way to Ravenswood, Bartholomew Park, Buena Vista and Gundlach-Bundschu, all easy to reach on tree-shaded country lanes.
+Continue past Sebastiani's renowned Cherryblock Cabernet Sauvignon vineyard on quiet Lovall Valley Road, and you'll find street signs pointing the way to Bartholomew Estate, Buena Vista and Gundlach-Bundschu, all easy to reach on tree-shaded country lanes.

 Step it up: Cyclists with some hill-climbing experience can make an appointment at picturesque Hanzell Vineyards, giving themselves a realistic time frame to reach it after a steep, but brief ascent up Lomita Avenue at the end of the Bike Path.

 Start and finish this mostly off-street ride at The Barlow center in Sebastopol for easy parking and refueling options at restaurants and microbrewerys.
-The 5.5-mile trail technically begins at Mill Station Road north of town, but connects to the 8.5-mile paved Joe Rodota Trail, coming from downtown Santa Rosa.
+The 5.5-mile trail begins at Mill Station Road north of town.
 At the east end of The Barlow area, follow wide Morris Street north and around the bend to the west.
 The signed trail then passes through neighborhoods up a gentle grade — once again, a former railroad route — and then parallels Highway 116.

 At the intersection, cross the highway and continue west on the wide shoulder of Occidental Road to the trail.
 Mostly paved, with a section of boardwalk through blackberry-scented marshland and some dirt trail, the West County Trail passes vineyards and the back entrances to several wineries — some of them a little hidden, like Russian River Vineyards, but worth finding.